nemophrost/learn/_posts/2015-10-14-intro-to-js-part-2.markdown

 Let's make our function return a sring formatted to look like a dollar amount. (ie. "$3.12")

 1. Start by assigning the tip amount to a variable named tip.
 2. Numbers in JS have a method (methods are properties that are functions) called `toFixed`.
-You use it just like `length` on strings, but with parenthesis since you are actually calling a function. `Number.toFixed()` accepts a single numeric parameter and returns a string version of the number you call it on rounded to the number of decimal places you pass to it.
+You use it just like `length` on strings, but with parentheses since you are actually calling a function. `Number.toFixed()` accepts a single numeric parameter and returns a string version of the number you call it on rounded to the number of decimal places you pass to it.
 So `(98.765).toFixed(1)` would give you `"98.8"` (it rounds for you too).
 I also mentioned briefly that you can use the `+` operator on strings to join or concatenate them.
 Use `toFixed` and `+` to return the tip with 2 decimal places and a dollar sign in front.
 3. Calculate the tip needed for a total bill of $87.16

 <div><a class="code-link"><i class="fa fa-link"></i></a></div>